Karinto Manju: Deep-Fried Kokuto Brown Sugar Cake

 Nowadays, a variety of Wagashi (和菓子) traditional Japanese confections can be bought online outside of Japan.

 But have you ever heard that there is a relatively new yet popular Japanese sweet like a cross between Karinto (かりんとう) and Manju (饅頭)?

-For the unfamiliar, Karinto is a deep-fried dough stick made mainly with wheat flour, sugar, and yeast, coated with brown or white sugar syrup, and dried.
+For the unfamiliar, Karinto is a deep-fried dough stick made from wheat flour, sugar, and yeast, coated with a brown or white sugar syrup, and dried.

 Kokuto Manju (黒糖饅頭)

 And what I introduce here, the Wagashi sweet, like a fusion of Karinto and Manju, is called Karinto Manju (かりんとう饅頭).

 Karinto Manju (かりんとう饅頭)

 Today I went shopping at a supermarket near my house and bought a package of Karinto Manju, for I had not had the treat recently and was craving it.